 It wasn’t entirely a leap of faith on Kaiser’s part.
 A delegation of British officials had approached him and other West Coast businessmen in 1940 about doing some contract work for them.
 They had settled on a design based on a large tramp steamer originally built by British shipbuilders Thompson and Sons — a design specifically engineered to operate very efficiently at low speeds using a minimum of horsepower to haul a maximum of cargo, which was what was needed to make a profit in the shipping business during the Great Depression.

 The British design was really ugly.
 But then, so was a Jeep.
-It wasn’t designed to wow onlookers with sweeping, elegant lines; it was designed to do a job — and do it cheap.
+It wasn’t designed to wow onlookers with sweeping, elegant lines; it was designed to do a job — and do it well, and do it cheap.

 Kaiser, and the other American shipbuilders who soon got involved in the project to build out America’s fleet, thought it could be done even cheaper yet.
 So Kaiser put his money where his mouth was — lots of it.